In the Code, peace officers and public officers are widely defined, and include:

 In assaulting a peace officer cases, the defences that may be available to you depend on the facts of your case.

 - Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you causing the assault or other basic elements of the offence.
 This could include:

-- Self-Defence: If you committed the assault in order to defend yourself against an attack, this will challenge the assaulting a peace officer conviction.
-It is important to note, however, that you must prove that your actions were proportional to the attack you were defending yourself against.
+- Self-defence: If you committed the assault in order to defend yourself against an attack, this will challenge the assaulting a peace officer conviction.
+It’s important to note, however, that you must prove that your actions were proportional to the attack you were defending yourself against.

 - Defending Someone Else: Reasonable force or the threat of force can also be used to defend someone else against an unlawful attack, provided there was no intent to cause death or grievous bodily harm.

 - Defending Property: Reasonable force or the threat of force can also be used to defend property, though this may be a weaker defence in many situations.

 - “Unlawful Exercise of Duty”:This defence may arise if an officer is not acting in the lawful execution of duty.
 If an officer is overstepping their authority in effecting an arrest without telling you why, for example, this will challenge the definition of “duty” in the Criminal Code.
 However, a conviction for common assault may succeed, nonetheless.

 - Violation of Constitutional Rights: The Canadian Charter of Rights and Freedoms sets out your rights before and after your arrest.
 If the police fail to abide by these rights, it could aid in your defence.

 While the Crown must prove the elements of the offence beyond a reasonable doubt, you may bear some responsibility in raising certain defences at trial.
 The burden of proof remains high for this kind of prosecution.
 This means that there are many successful defence strategies that our experienced defence lawyers can take, depending on the circumstances of your case.